 One subsequent treatment was modeled for a proportion of those alive in both the comparator and intervention arms.
 The probability of receipt of subsequent treatment was dependent on responder status and was informed by the percentage receiving subsequent treatment in the ALLELE study.
 In the ALLELE study, 14 patients (33% of all patients) received subsequent treatment, three of which were responders (14% of all responders) and 11 of which were non-responders (52% of all non-responders).
-Therefore, immediately after the initial course of the intervention and comparator treatment, 14% of all responders that are currently alive and 52% of all non-responders that are currently alive will initiate a subsequent treatment.
-The subsequent treatment basket was the same as the comparator basket and only impacted the cost as it is assumed that subsequent treatment would already have impacted the survival curves.
+Therefore, immediately after the initial course of the intervention and comparator treatment, 14% of all responders that are currently alive and 52% of all non-responders that are currently alive and 52% of all non-responders that are subsequent treatment basket was the same as the comparator basket and only impacted the cost as it is assumed that subsequent treatment would already have impacted the survival curves.